franconepippone/clicker_program/README.md

 ---

 ## Overview
 The Clicker Program includes a lightweight custom scripting language designed specifically for mouse automation.
-The language allows users to write simple, readable scripts that can control cursor movements, perform mouse clicks, define and manipulate variables, and execute conditional or loop-like logic using assembly-like commands such as `jump`, `call`, and `return`.
+The language allows users to write simple, readable scripts that can control cursor movements, perform mouse clicks, define and manipulate variables, and execute loop-like logic using assembly-like commands such as `jump`, `call`, and `return`.

 From the GUI, two main operations are available: